 Sonnet 571

-Cimmerian scenes rough etched in ice and snow
+Cimmerian scenes, rough-etched in ice and snow

 A feeble sun ignites the icicles

-That gelid grip now seems inimical
+That gelid grip now seems inimical—

 This hint of springtime dripping from the eaves

-Turns harrowed thoughts to images of you
+Turns harrowed thoughts to memories of you

 © Loubert S. Suddaby.
 All Rights Reserved.